conwetlab/Repository-RI/docs/installation-guide.md

 ---
 ## Software Requirements
-To install the required version of Virtuoso, it is needed to compile it from its sources.
+To install the required version of Virtuoso, it is possible to download a compiled version for the suported Operative Systems or it is possible to compile it from the source code.
 In this way, the installation of Virtuoso has some extra requirements, that will be also installed throughout this document.

 * autoconf
 * automake